-More, and up-to-date, detail on MESAs can be found on the Michigan MESA page.
+More detail on MESAs can be found on the Michigan MESA page.

 Description: Michigan Enterprise Strategic Assessments (MESAs) are strategic planning tools that allow the university community to see what IT services, products, technologies, and capabilities are being used today, what their future might be, and what new items on the horizon.